-How I finally shed that embarrassment of over forty years ago.
+How I finally shed that embarrassment of over thirty years ago.
 The change occurred after I became chronically ill.
 At first, I was embarrassed that I wasn’t recovering from what appeared to be an acute viral infection.
 Other people get sick and recover.
 What was wrong with me that this wasn’t happening?
 And so, there’s that first factor: I was holding myself to an impossible standard (impossible in the sense that I can’t control whether my body recovers from a virus or not) and this led to engaging in negative self-judgment.

 And the second factor was present too: I was evaluating myself based on what I was afraid others might be thinking about me.
 I was embarrassed simply by the thought that they might think I was a malingerer and so I’d try to hide from others how sick I was.
-If colleagues stopped me in the hallways at work (during the short period I tried to continue working), I’d lean against the wall as we chatted so they couldn’t tell that I was barely able to stand up.
-I sat in the classroom to teach so students couldn’t tell that I was sick (although some of them figured it out).

 For the first time in decades, I saw that, regardless of whether I make a good faith mistake (as I had with that chrysalis) and regardless of whether I act unconventionally (as I had when I sat on the sidewalk), embarrassment served no purpose.
 It didn’t ease my suffering and it didn’t ease that of others.
-This is my litmus test for evaluating thoughts and actions—do they ease or intensify suffering for myself and others.
+This is my litmus test for evaluating thoughts and actions—do they ease or intensify suffering for myself and others?